Old Main, Goethean Hall, and Diagnothian Hall

-"Old Main," Goethean Hall, and Diagnothian Hall, also known as the Original Buildings of Franklin & Marshall College, are three historic academic buildings located on the campus of Franklin & Marshall College in Lancaster, Lancaster County, Pennsylvania.
+"Old Main," Goethean Hall, and Diagnothian Hall, also known as the Original Buildings of Franklin & Marshall College, are three historic academic buildings that are located on the campus of Franklin & Marshall College in Lancaster, Lancaster County, Pennsylvania.

+They were added to the National Register of Historic Places in 1975.

+History and architectural features

 "Old Main" was built between 1854 and 1856, and is a three-story, T-shaped building with three-story lateral wings.
 It features a four-story, square entrance tower with five-story octagonal turrets.
 The chapel was enlarged in 1874.
 Goethean Hall and Diagnothian Hall flank "Old Main" and were completed in 1857.
 They are 2 1/2 stories tall, with steeply pitched gable roofs and stepped gables.

 The buildings all reflect the Gothic Revival architectural style.

-It was added to the National Register of Historic Places in 1975.
+They were added to the National Register of Historic Places in 1975.